-Orchid Project is catalysing an end to female genital cutting (FGC) by partnering with pioneering grassroots organisations around the world, and sharing knowledge and best practice to accelerate change.
-We also advocate among governments and global leaders to ensure work to end FGC is prioritised.
+Orchid Project is catalysing an end to female genital mutilation/cutting (FGM/C) by partnering with trailblazing grassroots organisations around the world, and sharing knowledge and best practice to accelerate change.
+We also advocate among governments and global leaders to ensure work to end FGM/C is prioritised.

-One of the most effective ways to support sustainable abandonment of FGC is through non-judgemental, human rights-led approaches, allowing communities to choose to end the practice.
+One of the most effective ways to support sustainable abandonment of FGM/C is through non-judgemental, human rights-led approaches, allowing communities to choose to end the practice.

 Through these discussions, communities are accessing information about human rights and embracing their responsibility as community members to uphold them.
 And, as cutting is a discriminatory practice, long-term change is most often achieved where there is a particular focus on empowering women and girls.

 Community and religious leaders often play a critical part in bringing an end to FGM/C in their communities, because of misconceptions that the practice is a religious requirement.
 As respected community members, religious leaders have the access, power and influence to change social norms.
 Effective programmes often see these leaders facilitating community dialogue and learning sessions, providing guidance, and playing a key role in public declarations of abandonment.

 When a community publicly abandons the practice they are not only declaring this to themselves, but also to others.
 This helps pave the way for other communities – especially those with which they regularly intermarry – to do the same.

 Our social norms approach aligns with the work of the United Nations and the ‘UNICEF 6 elements for FGM/C abandonment‘

 Orchid Project promotes the UNICEF 6 elements for FGM/C abandonment as a framework for best practice that can be adapted within different local contexts.